Application

 ammissioni.hcai@unimi.it

-Basic knowledge in logical-epistemological, or mathematical-computer science or cognitive, philosophical or legal sciences is required to enter the Degree.
-Knowledge of the English language is also required.
+Basic knowledge in logic and epistemology, mathematics and computer science, cognitive, philosophical, legal sciences is required to enter the Degree.

-- Placement test administrated by the University Language Centre (SLAM) according to the calendar published on the website: (https://www.unimi.it/en/node/39267/)
+· Entry test administrated by the University Language Centre (SLAM) according to the calendar published on the website: (https://www.unimi.it/en/node/39267/).

 Admission assessment